 By utilizing actionable data derived from supply chain visibility and running what-if scenarios with regional data and characteristics, you can develop the most responsive and efficient operations that meet customer demand at the best cost.

 Leveraging robust score cards can provide insight into the factors that are driving your financial performance.
 Not all drivers are completely controllable.
 You cannot make your customer order from a different location or change what they want to buy.
 There is an old adage “you cannot change how other people act, only how you react to them.”
 The same holds true for the supply chain.
 Develop plans to react to supplier performance and customer behavior to set up your company for success.

-It is absolutely critical to have an unbiased party developing and interpreting the scorecards and information produced.
+It is critical to have an unbiased party developing and interpreting the scorecards and information produced.
 You want objective viewpoints that highlight all options available to contend with dynamics in the marketplace.
-Not only do you want a view into your data but also what is going on within the market.
+Not only do you want visibility into your own supply chain but also what is going on within the market.
 In the new environment, it is more critical than ever to leverage every bit of available information across the marketplace.

 Combine Layers for Master Vision

 Physical visibility to shipment, service and costs can be accessed through very basic solutions that exist in the marketplace, some at low or no initial cost.
-Customization often requires additional investment, and visibility is black and white based on data made available by vendors, clients or carriers.
+Customization often requires additional investment, and real supply chain visibility is dependent on data from vendors, clients and carriers.
 A basic Transportation Management System provides tactical visibility to all of the connections in the supply chain, and it can enable cost savings.

-Visibility does not just happen, and it is not free.
 Corporate alignment from the top down is required to achieve a complete solution.
-You want knowledgeable resources with broad experience to help guide you.
+And the strongest alignment comes from a shared source of truth: supply chain visibility.
+To get there, you want knowledgeable resources with broad experience to help guide you.